 Another reason is that the dominant vision ignores viable alternatives.
-Bhutan, for example, prioritizes what it calls gross national happiness or wellbeing.
+Bhutan, for example, prioritizes what it calls gross national happiness or well-being.
 This reframing focuses on what it is that really counts: it is people centred and about happiness, cultural richness, diversity, and nature.
-Wealth and prosperity are not unimportant, nor is healthcare or infrastructure.
+Wealth and prosperity are not unimportant, nor are healthcare or infrastructure.
 But the vision of the future needs to put just as much weight on non-material aspects.

 Challenges to human-centred development

 One challenge is how human development is conceptualized outside the constrains of the environment.
-For example, there is often a debate – certainly in the global South – about the relative importance of economic development versus the importance of the environment.
-In my opinion this debate is fruitless because, clearly, the economy and the environment are both not only important but also interdependent.
+For example, there is often a debate – certainly in the Global South – about the relative importance of economic development versus the importance of the environment.
+In my opinion this debate is fruitless because, clearly, the economy and the environment are not only both important but are also interdependent.
 There is also a debate about the importance of large-scale projects, such as dams, versus community-led development.
 But one need not preclude the other.
 Framing the debate in terms of one perspective versus the other hinders creative responses for enhancing human development.

 A third challenge has to do with development aid and the bureaucracies that manage it.
 It is time to move beyond the notion of rich countries helping the poorer ones.
-Issues such as building resilience to climate change are not restricted to only some parts of the world: they are truly global.
+Issues such as building resilience to climate change are not restricted to just some parts of the world: they are truly global.
 When somebody suffers in one part of the world, it should be everybody’s problem.
 The perspective needs to be that global problems require global cooperation.

 Finally, there might be simply too many political agendas that get in the way of joint work and long-term perspectives.
 Objectives change over time, often very quickly with changed administrations, and make it difficult to adopt a consistent, long-term approach to human development that encompasses also the interrelations among societies.
 Today’s global institutions are important and do good work, but we need to bear in mind that underlying the concrete challenges of climate change are conceptual and operational challenges that need to be overcome.
-The COVID-19 epidemic is a blatant example of the importance that both narratives and the effective operationalization of measures to enhance resilience across all sectors of societies.
+The COVID-19 epidemic is a blatant example of the importance of both political narratives and the effective operationalization of measures to enhance resilience across all sectors of societies.

 Building resilience together

-In the HKH region, lack of regional integration is a real concern that inhibits economic growth, development in its many dimensions, and has led to conflict.
-On the other hand, people of countries appreciate shared cultures and background, and recognize the joint challenge of climate change in mountain areas.
-ICIMOD has been working across these boundaries bringing countries together to address mountain environment and livelihood.
+In this context, it is encouraging that people in the HKH region are keen to understand and learn about what is happening.
+They have been open to scientific knowledge provided, for example about how climate change is affecting water systems, and how this has consequences for energy systems.
+It has therefore been possible to get science-based resilience strategies higher up on the agendas of local policy-makers.
+Of course, there is a debate about what can and should be done now as opposed to later, given the very tight and limited resources available.
+But, unlike in some parts of the world where there is a lot of political polarization, people in the HKH region have been very open to science-based messages.
+In the HKH region, lack of regional integration is a real concern that inhibits economic growth and development in its many dimensions, and has led to conflict.
+On the other hand, many people in other countries appreciate their shared cultures and background, and recognize the joint challenge of climate change in mountain areas.
+ICIMOD has therefore been working across boundaries, bringing countries together to address mountain environments and livelihood development.
 Communities and governments across HKH countries, while diverse, have similar challenges like addressing climate change.
-ICIMOD has set up platforms to bring scientists, communities, practitioners and policy makers together, and in spite of political differences, there is a good understanding between participants of the platform.
-Perhaps crises like COVID-19 or climate change are also the perfect opportunity for countries to come together and put together a vision of sustainable development that includes what is important for mountain people.
+ICIMOD has set up platforms to bring scientists, communities, practitioners and policy-makers together, and in spite of political differences, there is a good understanding between participants.
+Perhaps crises like COVID-19 and climate change are also a perfect opportunity for countries to come together and put together a vision of sustainable development that includes what is important for mountain people.